-Were you or a loved one injured aboard a cruise ship off Miami, FL?
+Were you or a loved one injured aboard a cruise ship off Miami, Florida?
 You may be entitled to recover compensation for medical bills, lost wages, and your pain and suffering.
-An experienced Miami cruise ship accident lawyer at Shaked Law Firm can help with the complex state, federal, and maritime laws that may apply.
+An experienced Miami cruise ship accident lawyer at Shaked Law Personal Injury Lawyers can help with the complex state, federal, and maritime laws that may apply.

 Since we opened our doors in 2007, we’ve recovered hundreds of millions of dollars on behalf of accident victims across South Florida.
 We’re ready to fight for you.

-How Shaked Law Firm Can Help After a Cruise Ship Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After a Cruise Ship Accident in Miami

 Cruise ships are essentially floating cities.
 While everything you need is at your fingertips, there are also countless ways to get hurt.
 The cruise line knows this and has taken steps to limit its own liability.

 You deserve a Miami personal injury lawyer who understands the law as well as they do.
-At Shaked Law Firm, we have over 100 years of experience between us.
+At Shaked Law Personal Injury Lawyers, we have over 100 years of experience between us.
 We’ve been recognized with a perfect-10 Avvo rating.

 Our lawyers will use our experience to: